18029450uhi/18029450_Dissertation/README.md

 3. Start the development server using npm start.

 ### Firebase Configuration
-Ensure you have a Firebase project set up and replace the configuration in src/firebase-config.js with your project's credentials.
+Ensure to have a Firebase project set up and replace the configuration in src/firebase-config.js with your project's credentials.

 ### AI Integration
 The project uses Google Generative AI for analyzing images and generating questions.
 Ensure you have the API key set up in your environment.